santoslab/aadl-translator/mdcf-architect-documentation/src/site/sphinx/util/substitution.rst

 .. |Explanations| replace:: [Optional] A list of explanatory statements that expand on or clarify this property.

 .. |Avizienis| replace:: `Avižienis et al. <http://www.nasa.gov/pdf/636745main_day_3-algirdas_avizienis.pdf>`__

+.. |prop measurement-unit| replace:: This is an optional property that lets you specify the unit for a data type.